Joy-Anna Duggar Fans Deduces Due Date On Instagram With Baby Bump Pictures, Wedding And Honeymoon

 But others seem to think that Joy may give birth much earlier and try to say that it was an early baby.

-“Can’t wait for that “premature baby” to be born 7-8 months after the wedding,” one fan commented.
+“Can’t wait for that ‘premature baby’ to be born 7-8 months after the wedding,” one fan commented.

-Joy-Anna Duggar has followed in the footsteps of her older sisters to expect her first baby before celebrating her first wedding anniversary.
+Joy-Anna Duggar has followed in the footsteps of her older sisters by expecting her first baby before celebrating her first wedding anniversary.

 [Featured Image by Duggar Family/Facebook]